JustinPrivitera/Real_Time_Ray_Tracer/README.md

 ![ambient_occlusion+pp](images/ambient_occlusion+pp.png)

 ### Instructions to run:
-* Requires OpenGL, GLFW, NVIDIA GPU to use Compute Shaders
+* Requires OpenGL, GLFW, hardware that supports Compute Shaders
 * Includes visual studio and cmake build tools.
 There is a run script (run.sh) that builds and runs using cmake.

 ### Controls: